Moxa is Artemisia or mugwort.

 Okyu refers to small pieces of moxa punk, usually in the shape of a grain of rice, placed directly on the skin, lit by incense and allowed to burn down very close to the skin in order to stimulate the selected acupoint.
 The grain of moxa is generally extinguished once it has burned down about 80% of the way and this ensures that the heat penetrates the skin but does not burn.
 The grade of moxa used with Okyu is a gold or very high grade, it is processed so that only the ‘wool’ remains and most of the plant fibres and particles have been washed out.
 It burns with less intensity and it therefore allows greater control over the amount of heat applied.

 Kyutoshin or Needle head moxa is a technique that places a ball of moxa on top of a needle and thereby delivers a radiant heat to the area around the needle and through the needle shaft into the skin and surrounding tissue.
 The technique is generally applied so that the heat felt is a comfortable sensation of warmth.
 There are many adaptations of this kind of moxa treatment and the most often used in modern clinics in Australia is the smokeless moxa caps.
-They are easy to use, less likely to fall off and do not smell.
+They are easy to use, stable and do not smell.